alphagov/govuk-frontend/docs/coding-standards/js.md

 We need to make sure we only run the polyfills if they’re needed.

-So we can grab the associated detection code from https://github.com/Financial-Times/polyfill-service/blob/master/packages/polyfill-library/polyfills/Event/detect.js
+We can take the associated detection code from https://github.com/Financial-Times/polyfill-service/blob/master/packages/polyfill-library/polyfills/Event/detect.js

 4. Put everything together